Scanning

 - Dependency analysis — Discovers dependency files (package.json, requirements.txt, *.csproj, etc.), lets you select which to analyze, uploads each for vulnerability and version checking, and shows health scores.

-- Environment file push — Finds .env, appsettings.json, secrets.yaml, and config.toml files.
+- Config file push — Finds .env, appsettings.json, secrets.yaml, and config.toml files.
 You select which to push.
-Each file is mapped to a vault group by directory (matched by
+Each file is encrypted whole and uploaded as a blob; its owning app and environment slug are inferred from the file’s path and name (no vault groups, no per-variable parsing).

 - Secret file upload — Discovers certificate and credential files (_.pem, _.key, *.pfx, service-account.json).
-You select which to upload as encrypted secret files.
+You select which to upload as encrypted secret blobs.

-- Summary dashboard — Displays a summary panel with counts for dependencies analyzed, vulnerabilities found, variables pushed, leaks detected, and files uploaded.
+- Summary dashboard — Displays a summary panel with counts for dependencies analyzed, vulnerabilities found, files pushed, leaks detected, and secret files uploaded.

 Example Session